 You can relax by the swimming pool, on one of the sandy beaches or lie back in a hammock beneath the baobab trees.
 If you're feeling a little more energetic there are various adventure activities you can try including diving, snorkelling, fishing, kayaking, bird watching and exploring the island on foot.
 Dhow sailing cruises, especially those at sunset, are a perennial favourite.

-Azura Quilalea is on the otherwise uninhabited Indian Ocean island of Quilalea in the Quirimbas Archipelago, northern Mozambique.
+Location: Azura Quilalea is on the otherwise uninhabited Indian Ocean island of Quilalea in the Quirimbas Archipelago, northern Mozambique.
 The island lies 30 nautical miles north of Pemba, the nearest airport.
-From here it’s a 25-minute helicopter flight to Quiilalea.
+From here its a 25-minute helicopter flight to Quiilalea.

-There are 9 villas in 4 categories: Kaskazi Villas (4), Kusi Villas (4) and Villa Quilalea.
-They are arranged above 2 of the island’s long, sandy beaches.
+Rooms: There are 9 villas in 4 categories: Kaskazi Villas (4), Kusi Villas (4) and Villa Quilalea.
+They are arranged above 2 of the islands long, sandy beaches.
 Kaskazi and Kusi Villas overlook the beach.
 The bedroom is air conditioned and has a minibar, a large bathroom with indoor and outdoor showers, a sundeck with loungers and covered deck with a daybed.
-Kusi Villas tend to have slightly better locations and views.
+Kusi Villas tend to have slightly better locations and views and private plunge pools.
 Villa Quilalea is in a secluded part of the island.
 It features a large sitting room, private dining area, a sundeck with loungers and a plunge pool, and access to a private beach for swimming.
 All villas have 24-hour butler service.
-The energy consumption of each villa can be regulated using a switch, so you can opt for ‘eco’ or ‘luxe’ settings, as you prefer.
+The energy consumption of each villa can be regulated using a switch, so you can opt for eco or luxe settings, as you prefer.

-The waters off Quilalea are ideal for diving and snorkelling.
+Activities: The waters off Quilalea are ideal for diving and snorkelling.
 You can go kayaking in the mangroves at neighbouring Sencar Island, go deep sea fishing and take a romantic sailing trip on a dhow.
 There are walking trails on the island to show off its varied scenery and rich birdlife, lovely locations for private picnics and candle-lit dinners by the shore.
+There is a Gin Bar experience once a week, with a selection of drinks available.
 Cultural visits to Ibo island can be arranged by the staff.
 Dolphins and turtles can be seen year round with the latter nesting between October and April.
 Humpback whales are usually seen from mid-July to mid-October.

-Staff take great care in preparing the food and in selecting special, private dining locations – by the beach, on a sandbar or by the pool.
+Dining: Staff take great care in preparing the food and in selecting special, private dining locations by the beach, on a sandbar or by the pool.
 Fresh fish and seafood including succulent crayfish and crabs,are high on the menu.
 Most meals are eaten outdoors and dinner is by candlelight.
-Children:

-Children of all ages are welcome.
+Children: Children of all ages are welcome.
 Family activities revolve around the natural world.
 Snorkelling and fishing are suitable for young children while older ones may want to try kayaking and scuba diving.